justin-ys/reddit-parser/README.md

 # Usage:
 Simply call parse.py in this format:

-> parse.py subreddit start_time end_time
+> parse.py subreddits start_time end_time

-Where subreddit is the name of the subreddit you'd like to parse, start_time is the time to begin parsing in epoch time and end_time is the time to end parsing.
+Where subreddits is a list of comma seperated subreddits to parse (just one is fine), start_time is the time to begin parsing in epoch time and end_time is the time to end parsing.
 The parser will then format each image post it finds chronologically into the provided template and save it in the
 `out` folder.

 A template to paste images into can be found in `reddit_parse/resources/template.png`.